“My Job is to notice the things that other people don’t notice” - Grayson Perry

 Year 10 - 11

-Art at GCSE level consist of two projects and an exam in March, (with approx 8 weeks of preparation time).
-All the projects will give you the opportunity to build on strengths and experiment with different materials.
+Art at GCSE level consists of two projects and a 10-hour examination in March of Year 11.
+There will be approximately 8 weeks of preparation time in the run up to the exam.
+All projects included on the course will give students the opportunity to build on their own strengths and experiment with different materials.

 - Project One: Gardens